RobSimons1/ocean-dictionary/README.md

 ### Acknowledgments

-Thank you to the Carcharodon Carcharias (White Shark) species whom I find so intriguing and awesome and the people at sharkattackfile.net for compiling such a huge and detailed dataset.
-I would like to thank Anthony Ngene (https://github.com/tonymontaro) for his invaluable feedback, as supervisor for this project.
+I would like to thank all of the Code Insitute Tutors for there incredible patients and assitance and Anthony Ngene (https://github.com/tonymontaro) for his invaluable feedback, as supervisor for this project.